Opening a US Bank Account as a Chinese National (2026 Guide)

 Wise Business

 - No US visit required.
-Account opening is fully remote.
+Fully remote.

 - Multi-currency accounts in 50+ currencies with local bank details in the US, UK, EU, Australia, Canada, New Zealand, and Singapore.